The apartment we rented is quite warm but nice and spacious. We all had a lay in today.

 Ben and his wife Allyson get their car tyres blessed with milk

 The part from Tsahkir to almost Uliastai is one of the most difficult roads of Mongolia.
 You should not ride this on your own!
+It doesn’t show here but just trust me on that.

 This morning the weather looked good just some clouds in the sky but boy did that change later.
 Because we’re at about 2400 meters the sun is, when she is shining, quite strong early on.
 The roads had already dried up from the downpour from yesterday and so it was okay to ride.